Rice Lake Plains Butterfly Count 2018 – RESCHEDULED

 Carpooling: If you’re interested in carpooling with other volunteers (driving, or catching a ride) please click here and add your car, or join a car.
 There’s also a wait list feature if there’s no car listed yet where you’re traveling from.
 Happy travels!

 Participants will be teamed up with an expert to learn about butterfly identification, biology and conservation, and help to collect valuable data about the butterfly diversity of Rice Lake Plains.
 No previous experience is necessary.
-Participants will be put into teams in the morning at the Alderville Black Oak Savanna.
+Participants will be put into teams in the morning leaving from Alderville Black Oak Savanna.
 From there, carpooling is arranged and teams embark on their adventure in the Rice Lake Plains.
 Please be prepared to walk approximately 3 km over various terrain.
 Maps, guides and data sheets are provided.Why you will love it

 Let’s count up the reasons to join the 2018 Rice Lake Plains Butterfly Count: 1.
 Help collect valuable data about the butterfly diversity of this globally rare habitat.
 2. Get up close and personal with butterflies.
 3. Learn from knowledgeable naturalists about butterfly identification, biology and conservation.
 4. Spend the day in the spectacular Rice Lake Plains, surrounded by globally rare tallgrass prairie and birdsong 5.
 Did we mention butterflies?Questions?